 It is also important to note that if an individual has previously been convicted of drug trafficking, he or she can face enhanced penalties, regardless of which drug he or she is accused of trafficking.

 A conviction for drug trafficking has the potential to drastically change your life.
 Individuals convicted of this crime often spend years in prison, and pay substantial amounts of money in fines.

-If you have been charged with drug trafficking in Philadelphia, Montgomery County, Chester County, New Jersey, or the surrounding areas, Alva & Shuttleworth, LLC is ready and willing to serve you.
-Contact us today at Alva & Shuttleworth, LLC and let us begin developing your defense.
+If you have been charged with drug trafficking in Philadelphia, Montgomery County, Chester County, New Jersey, or the surrounding areas, Alva Foster & Moscow, LLC is ready and willing to serve you.
+Contact us today at Alva Foster & Moscow, LLC and let us begin developing your defense.